You can make audio and video adjustments to published and subscribed streams:

 />

-To remove audio transformers from the published stream, call the OTPublisher.setAudioTransformers()
+To remove audio transformers from the published stream, call the OTPublisher.setAudioTransformers() method and pass in an empty array.

 Important: Audio transformers are resource-intensive and require devices with high processing power.
 It is recommended to only use these transformations on supported devices.
 See the following documentation: